 After reading about all of the great white shark sightings that occur in San Diego, you might be asking yourself, why?
 What makes San Diego so unique?

-According to shark researcher Nick Wegner of Scripps Institute of Oceanography, San Diego has the perfect shoreline that great white sharks have taken a liking to use as a nursery for newly born pups.
+According to shark researcher Nick Wegner of Scripps Institute of Oceanography, San Diego has the perfect shoreline that great white sharks have taken a liking to using as a nursery for newly born pups.

 He believes that great white shark mothers drop their pups off on the coast of San Diego once giving birth.
 Calm temperate waters, an abundance of fish, and the presence of large marine mammals are a few things that make San Diego a perfect destination.